“Those who know no foreign language know nothing of their mother tongue.”

 The Modern Languages department values the benefit of cultural visits and recognises that there is no better way to teach our pupils a foreign language than by immersing them in a different country and culture, thus improving their confidence and linguistic skills through communication with native speakers in real life situations.

-In 2013 and 2015, a group of BGE French pupils participated in a highly successful school exchange with our partner secondary school Collège Éric Tabarly in Inverness’s twin town of La Baule in France.
+A group of BGE French pupils participated in a highly successful school exchange with our partner secondary school Collège Éric Tabarly in Inverness’s twin town of La Baule in France.

-In December 2013, pupils in our Senior Phase German classes had the opportunity to visit the Christmas markets in Hamburg in northern Germany.
+Pupils in our Senior Phase German classes had the opportunity to visit the Christmas markets in Hamburg in northern Germany.